indeep-xyz/ruby-file-char-licker/README.md

 move the position of file pointer to the end of line that matched the _needle_ argument. the line is contiguous and forward line from the file pointer at run. you can pass to _needle_ argument as String object or Regexp object.

 return Integer object for the position of file pointer if succeed to move. else return nil.

-I assume that the position of file pointer is start of line in run.

 ### seek_line_head